 3. Going Where the Dollar is Strong

-If you travel to a country where the U.S. dollar is strong, your money will go farther than it would at home, or in a country where U.S. currency is weak.
-Before booking travel, you may want to check out X-Rates’ currency exchange table to find out how the U.S. dollar is stacking up to other currencies.
+If you travel to a country where the U.S. dollar is strong, your money will go farther than it would at home or in a country where U.S. currency is weak.
+Before booking travel, you may want to check out a currency exchange table, like the one at X-Rates, to find out how the U.S. dollar is stacking up to other currencies.

 4. Traveling During “Dead Zones”

 There are two times of the year, the so-called “dead zones,” when travel tends to be cheapest: Early December (after the Thanksgiving rush but before the Christmas travel season) and the last three weeks in January into early February.

 If price, rather than a place, is the prime concern, you may want to use a destination search engine like Skyscanner.
 You can plug in your origin and some potential travel dates and then see flight prices for destinations across the country as well as around the world.

 Here’s another way to find a top travel deal: Buying a vacation as a package, rather than booking your flight, hotel, and rental car separately can often yield significant savings.
 It’s a good idea, however, to keep an eye out for resort fees and airline baggage fees, which aren’t always included in the package price.
 A few places to find travel packages include Expedia, Priceline, Kayak, and Costco Travel.